Dorel Industries Inc. intends to make normal course issuer bid

 Any purchases made pursuant to the normal course issuer bid will be made in accordance with the requirements of the Toronto Stock Exchange.
 Dorel will make no purchases of Class B Subordinate Voting Shares other than open market purchases during the period of the normal course issuer bid.
 To the knowledge of Dorel, no director or officer of Dorel intends to sell Dorel shares while the normal course issuer bid is in effect.

 In addition, Dorel has entered into an automatic share purchase agreement with CIBC World Markets Inc. in connection with the normal course issuer bid.
-Under the agreement, CIBC may acquire, at its discretion, Class B Subordinate Voting Shares during certain pre-determined quarterly black-out periods, on Dorel’s behalf, subject to certain parameters as to price and number of shares.
+Under the agreement, CIBC may acquire, at its discretion, Class B Subordinate Voting Shares at any time on Dorel’s behalf, subject to certain parameters as to price and number of shares.

-To date, Dorel has purchased a total of 504,500 Class B Subordinate Voting Shares at a weighted average price of $34.33 during its most recent normal course issuer bid which is ending today.
+Dorel has purchased a total of 629,000 Class B Subordinate Voting Shares at a weighted average price of $26.93 during its most recent normal course issuer bid which ended on April 3, 2013.

 The normal course issuer bid has been approved by the Toronto Stock Exchange.

 Dorel Industries Inc. (TSX: DII.B, DII.A) is a world class juvenile products and bicycle company.
-Established in 1962, Dorel creates style and excitement in equal measure to safety, quality and value.
+Dorel creates style and excitement in equal measure to safety, quality and value.
 The Company’s lifestyle leadership position is pronounced in both its Juvenile and Bicycle categories with an array of trend-setting products.
 Dorel’s powerfully branded products include Safety 1st, Quinny, Cosco, Maxi-Cosi and Bébé Confort in Juvenile, as well as Cannondale, Schwinn, GT, Mongoose, IronHorse and SUGOI in Recreational/Leisure.
-Dorel’s Home Furnishings segment markets a wide assortment of furniture products, both domestically produced and imported.
-Dorel is a US$2.3 billion company with 4700 employees, facilities in nineteen countries, and sales worldwide.
+Dorel’s Home Furnishings segment markets a wide assortment of both domestically produced and imported furniture products, principally within North America.
+Dorel has annual sales of US$2.5 billion and employs 5,400 people in facilities located in twenty-four countries worldwide.

 Caution Regarding Forward Looking Statements